veracho1/StairDetection-AI/readme.md

 ```bash
 git clone https://github.com/veracho1/StairDetection
 ```
-4. cd into the StairDetection directory
+4. cd into the StairDetection directory.

 ```bash
 cd StairDetection
 ```
-5. Make sure your camera (webcame) connected and installed to /dev/video0 as it is set as your input
+5. Make sure your camera (webcame) connected and installed to /dev/video0 as it is set as your input.

-6. Run the your stair-detector python file (stair.py)
+6. Run the your stair-detector python file (stair.py).

 ```bash
 python3 stair.py
 ```

+5. Press Ctrl+c to stop running the program.

 7. Your output is automatically saved in your StairDetection directory as 'python.mp4!'